xoppa/xoppa.github.io/blog/_posts/2013-07-19-creating-a-shader-with-libgdx.md

 Note that you can rotate the camera by dragging on the screen.
 Here we see every vertex the sphere contains.
 If you look closely you'll see that the sphere is made up of 20 gradually sized and spaced circles (bottom to top) and each circle contains 20 points (around the Y axis).
 Which matches the <em>divisionsU</em> and <em>divisionsV</em> arguments we specified while creating the sphere.
 I assume you are familiar with vertices and meshes in general, so I'll not dive deeper into this.
 But keep in mind what the difference is between a vertex (the points in the image above) and a fragment (every visible pixel of the mesh).

-Make sure to remove the line we previously added (`renderable.primitiveType = GL20.GL_POINTS;`), so we're back to the opaque boring sphere.
+Make sure to remove the line we previously added (`renderable.meshPart.primitiveType = GL20.GL_POINTS;`), so we're back to the opaque boring sphere.

 Now let's make that sphere a bit more interesting by customizing the default shader.
 This is done by two glsl files, representing the shader code.
 One, which is executed for every vertex within our sphere (the dots shown above) and one which is executed for every pixel (fragment) on the sphere.
 So create two empty files within the data folder of the assets folder and name them <em>test.vertex.glsl</em> and <em>test.fragment.glsl</em>.